coder-academy-students/rails-setup-for-windows/README.md

   Currently: `DevKit-mingw64-32-4.7.2-20130224-1151-sfx.exe`

-07. In powershell type `ruby -v` to see that your Ruby has been installed correctly.
+07. In Powershell type `ruby -v` to see that your Ruby has been installed correctly.

 08. Download and run DevKit .
 It is a zip file and will ask where you want to extract the files. **Choose the RailsFTW folder which will be directly on your C: drive**.

 09. When the files are extracted, open up a command prompt window.
 (Start menu, type `cmd` and hit enter)

 10. Navigate the to where the RailsFTW directory was installed.
-Usually something like:
+Usually something like (Note: the xxx is your RailsFTW version number):
     ```
     cd C:\RailsFTWxxx
     ```

 11. Run the following commands.
 More information here: [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)
     ```